HELP STOP a bad decision that hurts our seniors, destroys our green space and fails Toronto’s homeless.

 Over 600 senior citizen residents of Willowdale Manor and Cummer Lodge, their families and staff, enjoy these parklands.
 No consideration has been given to their wellbeing.
 Nor to neighbourhood Tai Chi and other users.

 HURTING OUR ENVIRONMENT

-The City wants to cut down 60+ trees, including many large mature trees.
+The City wants to cut down dozens of large mature trees that are decades old.
 Not 1 or 2, but a full stand of trees.

 HURTING OUR HOMELESS WITH POOR QUICK-FIX DECISIONS